Simple, winning sides to serve up

-These sweet charred carrots with creamy ricotta and crunchy pecans is a fantastic veggie side that your guest will fight over.
+These sweet charred carrots with creamy ricotta and crunchy pecans are a fantastic veggie side that your guest will fight over.

-Total time to prep and cook, 30 mins but you also need a couple of hours for marinating.
+The total time to prep and cook is 30 mins but you also need a couple of hours for marinating.

 This will serve around 4 – 6 people.